 How we can minimize Cumulative Layout Shifts?

-in the first place try to avoid adding content above existing elements except for response for user interaction,
+- in the first place try to avoid adding content above existing elements except for response for user interaction,

-if you have to add something above existing element, consider using position: absolute or fixed,
+- if you have to add something above existing element, consider using position: absolute or fixed,

-reserve in advance space for elements that will be rendered later.
+- reserve in advance space for elements that will be rendered later.
 Calculate needed space and reserve it for example by setting min-height of the wrapper where you want to display something later,

-add size attributes (width and height) to your images and videos whenever possible: Magento already enforces it for example in product images, but it’s easy to forget when adding custom features with images and icons,
+- add size attributes (width and height) to your images and videos whenever possible: Magento already enforces it for example in product images, but it’s easy to forget when adding custom features with images and icons,

-use CSS aspect ratio boxes,
+- use CSS aspect ratio boxes,

-for manipulating the width and height of an element try using transform:scale() and when moving element use transform: translate().
+- for manipulating the width and height of an element try using transform:scale() and when moving element use transform: translate().

 As you can see, there’s a load of aspects to consider when you want your shop to excel in great UX and modern SERPs.
 That’s why we believe that we should start working on a new project or functionality with performance and optimization in mind.
 Optimizing an existing website usually takes much more time.

-At Panda Group we focus on providing smooth user experience and care about the high position of pages in Search Engines like Google.
+At Panda Group we focus on providing a smooth user experience and care about the high position of pages in Search Engines like Google.
 For us, increasing scores in Lighthouse is only one of many steps we’re taking to help our client achieve their goals.